 Chance Sanders: Understand the terrain and how to use it to your advantage.

-James Yeager: Don’t go to stupid places with stupid people and do stupid shit and you’ll never have to run for your life.
+James Yeager: Don’t go to stupid places with stupid people and do stupid shit and you’ll never have to enlist riot survival measures.